dlurton/anode/README.md

 The following must be installed and available prior to building Anode.

  - [cmake](https://cmake.org/) (3.4.3 or later)
- - gcc 6 or later
+ - gcc 6 or clang-4.0 or later.  clang-4.0 is recommended.
  - libuuid
  - cmake 3.4.3 or later
  - autoconf